zsu/NetApp.Common/README.md

 ```xml
 Install-Package NetApp.Common
 ```
-# Getting started with SessionMessage
+# Getting started with NetApp.Common

   * Call the followings in Startup:
   ```xml